 Living in Islington I’m completely spoilt for choice when it comes to choosing a restaurant when the belly grumbles.
 Granted many of them nowadays are of the chain variety.
 A double-edged sword for us, as it does make for easy pickings when out with the kids.
 On the other hand its sad to see your high street turning into generic.
-So when I heard on the grapevine that Francesco Mazzei had opened Radici, a Southern Italian restaurant in my hood… well, I can’t deny it.
+So when I heard on the grapevine that Francesco Mazzei had opened Radici, a Southern Italian restaurant in Islingon… in my hood…!?
+Well, I can’t deny it.
 I was more than a little excited.

 I was a big fan of his former residency at L’Anima in the city.
 He is now heading up Sartoria in Mayfair too.
 So I was keeping my fingers crossed for a ‘real’ Italian in Islington.
 Something surprisingly rare in this pocket of London.